||Mountain Biking with a Pacemaker

 suppressed the arrhythmia both uphill and down.

 |I also noticed right away that the daily fatigue -- what

 I'd thought must be part of getting older -- was dramatically better.
 My

 ability to recover from exercise came back.
-Once again, a bit of rest and
+Not like I was 40 years old,

 to meet my metabolic needs even when I wasn't riding the bike.